Richard Whitten

 Richard Whitten (born 1958) is a painter and sculptor of mixed Asian and American ancestry working in Rhode Island.
 His early work could loosely be termed geometric abstractions, but he is best known for his later representational paintings that combine an interest in architecture, invented machinery and toys.
 Whitten is also known for his toy-like sculptures.
 Whitten was the chair of the art department at Rhode Island College (2016-2018) and continues to teach there as part of the faculty.

-Whitten's work has been displayed in solo exhibitions at the Newport Art Museum, the Frye Art Museum in Seattle, WA, and the Zillman Art Museum (University of Maine Museum of Art).
+Whitten's work has been displayed in solo exhibitions at the Newport Art Museum in Newport, RI, the Frye Art Museum in Seattle, WA, and the Zillman Art Museum (University of Maine Museum of Art), in Bangor, ME, and the Morris Museum in Morristown, NJ.

 As of 2017, Whitten has been represented by Art Mora Gallery in New York, New Jersey, and Seoul, South Korea, and the William Scott Gallery in Provincetown, MA.
 He has been represented by the Clark Gallery in Lincoln, MA since 2009.

 Life and career

 A native of New York City, Whitten attended the Collegiate School.
 He studied economics at Yale where he received his BA in 1980.
 He subsequently constructed a personal painting program at Yale, studying with Gretna Campbell and Samia Halaby.
 In 1987, he received an MFA at the University of California, Davis, under the instruction of Wayne Thiebaud, Squeak Carnwath, David Hollowell, Mike Henderson, Manuel Neri, Harvey Himelfarb, and Robert Arneson.
 He began teaching at Penn State in 1989.
 Later, he moved to Rhode Island where he became professor of Painting at Rhode Island College in 2006.
+He and his wife, Jeanne, live in an historic, late 19th-century Arts & Crafts styled house in Rhode Island.
+The house’s curvilinear dark moldings, marquetry and overall interior decor, which Whitten curates with collections of mechanical objects, metal discs, levers and pulleys both purposeful and purposeless, perfectly complement his painting sensibility.

 Presently he continues in his position of Professor of painting.
 Whitten's paintings and drawings are representational but have strong ties to geometric abstraction.

 Whitten's work has been discussed in the feature article, "Richard Whitten: Portals to the Unconscious" by Holly Davis in Artists Magazine, Jan/Feb 2017 issue.
 His work was included in the Rhode Island PBS video series: "Networks 2015-2016.
 His paintings have been featured on the cover of both Artist Magazine (October 2017) and American Psychologist Magazine (January 2016).

 In 2017 he was invited to speak at the "Presence of China: International Contemporary Art Forum", Sanya, Hainan Province, China.

-Whitten and his wife Jeanne live in Rhode Island.
+In 2023, he received a Pollock-Krasner Foundation Grant to pursue his project, The Galileo Illuminated Manuscript: Crosscurrents of Chinese and European Scientific Thought.